Jeremih (album)

 Jeremih is the debut studio album by American R&B recording artist Jeremih.
 It was released on June 30, 2009, through Def Jam Recordings.
 The production on the album was handled by Mick Schultz who also co-wrote the album with Jeremih.
 To promote the release of the album, the album was posted online for an exclusive preview on MySpace.

 Jeremih was supported by three singles: "Birthday Sex", "Imma Star (Everywhere We Are)" and "Break Up To Make Up".
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number six on the US Billboard 200, selling 59,000 copies in its first week.

 Background

 While attending Columbia College Chicago, Jeremih collaborated with record producer Mick Schultz.
 Jeremih began writing all of these songs, while Schultz produced the entire album.
 The duo recorded approximately 20 songs for the album.
-In February 2009, Jeremih met with the Def Jam's CEO Russell Simmons and an executive vice president of A&R Karen Kwak.
-After performing front of these two men, Jeremih signed a deal to Def Jam Recordings on that same day.
+In February 2009, Jeremih met with the Def Jam Recordings CEO Russell Simmons and its executive vice president of A&R, Karen Kwak.
+After a vocal performance, Jeremih signed a recording contract with the label that same day.